-Philip Welkhoff is director for Malaria and IDM, joining in 2018 to lead the foundation’s strategy.
-Prior to joining the foundation, he served as a pro bono external advisor to various programs, including Agriculture Development and Water, Sanitation & Hygiene.
+Philip Welkhoff joined the foundation in 2018 as Director of BMGF’s malaria program and has also been leading the Institute for Disease Modeling since 2021.
+Prior to joining the foundation, he served as a pro bono external advisor to various BMGF programs, including Agriculture Development and Water, Sanitation & Hygiene.

 Before originally leaving IDM to join the foundation, Philip served as IDM’s director of research, helping develop computer simulations of malaria, polio, and other disease transmission dynamics to assist public health professionals and other scientists in planning the eradication of different diseases.
 Philip received a Special Achievement Award by a Hertz Fellow in 2009 for his work on malaria modeling.